 On Wednesday he was due to return to the house.
 Instead, he went to his other gardening job, at the care home, and spent the day pruning shrubs and packing compost around their roots.
 When he checked his phone at lunchtime he had a missed call from the husband.
 He ignored it.

 The next day he returned to his other job, and on the Friday, when he was due back at the house.
 Later that day he received a text message from the husband expressing confusion about his absence on Wednesday, and offering to terminating his employment.
 He gratefully accepted

 One week later, he returned to the recruitment website to find that the job at the house had been re-posted.
 At least one year’s horticultural experience essential.
 Some handyman duties inside the house from time to time. £10 per hour.
 Ten hours a week in the winter.
 Fifteen hours a week in the summer.
-No mention of chickens.
+No mention of propagating.
+Or chickens.